Meet Me at the Edge of the World: the 2025 Nowhere Else Festival keynote address

 Similarly, find that the Over the Rhine audience, this “found family,” is distinguished by its openness, its curiosity.
 We lean into hard questions, unafraid to welcome the unknown, embracing and longing for a fusion of voices and styles and sounds.

-I’ll explain why that title of their double album means so much to me, and why I’ve borrowed it for my book.
-I’m using it to complete a circuit.
+I’ll explain why that title of their double album means so much to me, and why I’ve borrowed it for a chapter in my book.
+In borrowing it, I’m completing a circuit.

 Back in 2012, I interviewed an accomplished sound designer, Pete Horner, about his work on films with Francis Ford Coppola, Sofia Coppola, and other great filmmakers.
 Having just wrapped work on the sound for the HBO series Hemingway and Gellhorn, which starred Clive Owen and Nicole Kidman, work that would win him an Emmy, Horner described what he was learning in his practice of producing and mixing sound.
 He told a story about discovering that, during a scene in which Hemingway is fishing, he could apply the sound of a rattlesnake, and it would work beautifully as the sound of the fishing line unspooling.
 The sound enhanced the scene with an almost subliminal element of misogynistic menace.
 Pete says that this improvisational flourish occasioned an epiphany: what had been a science was becoming an art.
 The library of sound effects at his fingertips was suddenly a world of poetry.